 1. How well do your reps understand their customer’s buying process?

 Suppose I could take your place for a day.
 I talk to one of your reps and ask him or her to describe your company’s sales process.
 Then I ask them to describe a typical customer’s buying process.
 I’m betting they’ll have a much easier time describing their steps of selling than a customer’s steps of buying.
 Right?

-Reps who do not understand customer buying are often out-of-sync with their prospects.
+Sales reps who do not understand customer buying are often out-of-sync with their prospects.
 They provide the wrong kinds of information at the wrong time.
 To be truly customer focused, your reps must understand how customers buy.

 2. How easily do your reps connect with many decision makers, especially those higher up the food chain?

 It is extremely rare in today’s environment where one person inside a customer organization makes a decision all on their own.
 That’s why a hallmark of a customer-focused sales organization is the ability of sales reps to make connections at multiple points in an organization.
 They know what levels of types of decision makers are typically involved in the purchasing decision.
 They know what questions to ask of their primary contact so they can get referred to those other decision makers.

 How about your sale reps?
 Are they stuck selling a product or service to lower-level decision makers?
 Or do they have the customer savvy to sell solutions to higher-level decision makers?